armory/docs-cdaas/content/en/cd-as-a-service/setup/deploy-your-app.md

 * You have created the Kubernetes manifests for your web app.
 * You have two versions of your app to deploy.

-For this guide, you can use the Remote Network Agent that you created as part of the Quickstart.
+For this guide, you can use the Remote Network Agent that you deployed as part of the Quickstart, or you can [install a new one]({{< ref "cd-as-a-service/tasks/networking/install-agent" >}}) .
 Instead of deploying Armory's sample app, you deploy your own web app using the CD-as-a-service deployment configuration from the Quickstart.

 ### Directory structure